Green Bay Packers: Chicago Bears

 The Packers and Chicago Bears have been rivals since their team's inception in 1920, becoming one of the oldest and most storied rivalries in the league's history.
-The Packers currently lead the series 107–95–6, and the teams have met twice in the postseason.
+The Packers currently lead the series 109–98–6, and the teams have met thrice in the postseason.
 The Bears won the 1941 meeting, 33–14, and eventually defeated the New York Giants in the 1941 NFL Championship Game, and the Packers won the 2011 meeting, 21–14, en route to a Super Bowl XLV win over the Pittsburgh Steelers.
+The Bears defeated the Packers in the 2026 meeting, 31–27, on the way to an NFC Divisional Game loss to the Los Angeles Rams.
 The teams' first meeting was a victory for the Bears (known as the Staleys at the time) in 1921 in a shutout, 20–0.
 The Packers claimed their first win over the Bears in 1925, 14–10.
 The 1924 matchup (which ended in a 3–0 win for Chicago) was notable for featuring the first-ever ejection of players in a game in NFL history, as Frank Hanny of the Bears and Walter Voss of the Packers were ejected for punching each other.
 The rivalry also featured one of the last successful fair catch kicks in 1968, when Bears kicker Mac Percival kicked the game-winning field goal.
 As of the 2024 season, the Packers lead the all-time series 108–96–6.

 Minnesota Vikings

 The rivalry between the Packers and Minnesota Vikings began in 1961, similar to their other divisional rivalries.
 It is also considered to be one of the most intense rivalries in the NFL, due to the intensity of most of the matchups over the years, As is the case with many of their respective state's college teams sharing a rivalry; (Minnesota and Wisconsin) have a rivalry in multiple sports, seen between the Big Ten rivals, the University of Wisconsin and University of Minnesota.
 Events such as Randy Moss mooning the Green Bay crowd in the first playoff game between these two teams (won by the Vikings), and former Packer great Brett Favre's move to the Vikings have created more resentment between these teams.
-The Packers lead the all-time series 66–60–3, despite the two teams splitting their two playoff contests.
+The Packers lead the all-time series 67–61–3, despite the two teams splitting their two playoff contests.